clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

   isOpen?: boolean;
   /** state setter for our `isOpen` value */ setIsOpen?: (value: boolean) => void;
-  /** is the Modal open by default (only when uncontrolled) */ initialOpen?: boolean;
+  /** NEW: is the Modal open by default (only when uncontrolled) */ initialOpen?: boolean;
-  /** whether the user should be able to close the modal by clicking outside of it */ shouldLightDismiss?: boolean;
+  /** should a user be able to "light dismiss" the Modal by clicking on the backdrop */ shouldLightDismiss?: boolean;
 };